GlobeTeam-Platform/ga-kursus-cicd/educates/workshop/content/exercises/01-flow/index.md

 The flow we will be going thru today, looks like this.

-It's split up, into Continius Integration (CI) and Continius Delivery (CD), with Git in the Center as the "Source of truth"
+It's split up, into Continuous Integrations (CI) and Continuous Delivery (CD), with Git in the Center as the "Source of truth"

 ![Flow](flow.png)